Read this article on SeekingAlpha today. Will FTrade let us place options?

 "With the pandemic limiting many choices this year, investors dove into options.
 Bad pun, but the statistics are astounding.
 Check out the following few data points:

 • Around 39M options contracts have traded daily on average this year, rising 35% from 2020 and the highest level ever -Options Clearing Corp.

 • Retail investors represent more than 25% of total options trading activity due to access via commission-free brokers -Alphacution Research Conservatory.

+• The average daily notional value (volume multiplied by spot price) of traded single-stock options climbed to more than $450B in 2021, compared with $405B for stocks - Cboe Global Markets.
 What’s fueling the surge?
 Hot trading apps and social media hype has seen retail crowd pour into the market since competition between brokerages eliminated trading fees in 2019.
 While stocks were the initial focus, much of the attention today centers around options, which allow traders to notch big returns (or losses) without having to actually purchase shares.
 Besides the leverage, many investors are also using derivatives as a hedge, such as protecting their portfolios against sentiment changes - a good example of this was the recent Fed meeting.